Twyfelfontein – the ancient hunters' rock engravings

 Why visit Twyfelfontein?

 Because some stories can't be told with words.
-Because there's a place in the world where the dreams of the ancients still dance on the rocks.
-Because in Twyfelfontein, you'll find not just traces of the past, but a sense of eternity that you'll carry with you forever.
+Because there’s a place on earth where the dreams of the ancients still dance on the rocks.
+Because in Twyfelfontein, you'll find not only traces of the past but a sense of eternity that you'll carry with you forever.

 Author: Martin Bonov